MarkShawn2020/mark-algo-visualization/README.md

 - [How To Add Monaco Editor to a Next.js app - DEV Community](https://dev.to/swyx/how-to-add-monaco-editor-to-a-next-js-app-ha3)
 - [@monaco-editor/react - npm](https://www.npmjs.com/package/@monaco-editor/react)

+### markdown preview
+thanks for the package `@uiw/react-markdown-preview`.

+But since it depends on some global packages, I transfered it into local.

 ### Environment Variable Config
 > - [Basic Features: Environment Variables | Next.js](https://nextjs.org/docs/basic-features/environment-variables)